KellisonSilva/programming-logic/README.md

 # programming-logic
- exercising my logic in JavaScript
+ exercising my logic in JavaScript and HTML